 Users who have installed an AppDynamics monitoring extension and are not able to see metrics in the controller should use the following guide to troubleshoot.

-Note: The extension needs to be placed in the "monitors" directory of your Machine Agent installation directory.
-Please do not place the extension in the "extensions"directory of your Machine Agent installation directory.
+Note: The extension needs to be placed in the monitors directory of your Machine Agent installation directory.
+Do not place the extension in the extensions directory.

 If yes, the metrics would show up in the metric browser under the Servers tab.

 If not, you are running the Machine Agent in a Standalone Mode.